About the History Program

 The courses for the 35-hour history major include such subject areas as history of civilization, United States to and since 1877, philosophy of history, social change and historical development, the American revolution, Civil War and reconstruction, 20th century America, early modern Europe, 20th century Europe, as well as studying various other geographic regions of the world.
 There are also a 24-hour history minor and a 24-hour history-education minor.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the history program at Spring Arbor University in the history catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the history program at Spring Arbor University in the undergraduate catalog.

 A major or minor in history at Spring Arbor University prepares the student for teaching at the elementary or secondary levels.
 The major provides excellent preparation for graduate study in history, historical preservation and museum administration, law or seminary.
 Visit our career development section.